mattfbacon/tui-forum/server/API.md

 DELETE /users/session : 204 (logged out, will contain cookie delete header) | 404 (not logged in)

 >> where id is a natural number or "self" for the current user (using self adds 401 to the responses):
-✓ GET /users/id/:id : 200 User | 404
+✓xx GET /users/id/:id : 200 User | 404
-✓ +PATCH /users/id/:id UserEditData : 200 User | 404 | 422 UserEditFailureReason
+✓xx +PATCH /users/id/:id UserEditData : 200 User | 404 | 422 UserEditFailureReason
-✓ +DELETE /users/id/:id : 204 (user deleted) | 404
+✓xx +DELETE /users/id/:id : 204 (user deleted) | 404

-✓ POST /users UserCreationData : 201 User | 422 UserCreationFailureReason
+✓xx POST /users UserCreationData : 201 User | 422 UserCreationFailureReason

 >> where name and displayname are strings
 GET /users/username/:name : 200 User | 404